waughsh/APHC-Data/index.md

 layout: default
 ---

-This website hosts introductory material for teaching biologists how to interact with data including: data structure, database management systems, and programming for data manipulation, analysis, and visualization.
+This website hosts introductory material for teaching public health professionals how to interact with data including: data structure, database management systems, and programming for data manipulation, analysis, and visualization.
 It is designed to be used as a flipped university course and also to be useful for self-guided